 The reason I’m even writing this Traveling Mailbox review is that I remember being in your shoes about five years ago.
-I was reading through article after article, feverishly doing research on every virtual mailbox I could find.
+I was reading through article after article, feverishly doing research on every virtual mailbox service I could find.
 Information was sparse, but I eventually made a decision.
-I’ve been a Traveling Mailbox customer for six years now and I’d like to share with you why.
+I’ve been a Traveling Mailbox customer for ten years now and I’d like to share with you why.

 There are a number of different reasons that you might want a virtual mailbox like Traveling Mailbox.
 Maybe you live the RV life.
 Maybe you want to keep your home address private.
 Perhaps you’re an overseas expat or a digital nomad doing business in another country.

 In my research, I found that there were a number of virtual mailbox features that you need to consider before you make a decision.